LLP Group Governance

 Our Client Engagement Programme also facilitates regular informal conversations with clients throughout the year and feedback is captured and responded to.

-To better support and service our clients, we have accelerated the pace of our international expansion, opening offices in Italy, and establishing a presence Argentina in 2023 and opening in Peru and Hong Kong in 2024.
-We have more international projects in the pipeline in 2025.
+To better support and service our clients, we have accelerated the pace of our international expansion, opening offices in Italy, and establishing a presence in Argentina in 2023, opening in Peru and Hong Kong in 2024 and in the USA in 2025.
+We have also recently signed strategic association agreements with firms in Australia and Ecuador so we can better support our clients across Asia-Pacific and Latin America.
+Expanding our global footprint remains a priority.

 In response to client needs, we constantly review our investment in technology and where we can automate the legal process to drive efficiencies, enhance the direct access of clients to our work and provide useful resources to save them time.
 The Group's AI committee is a senior steering committee, sponsored by a Group Executive member and focussed on AI strategy formulation.